EGPostema/DrawerDissect/README.md

 #### Example 1: Specimen Masking / Measuring Only

-If you have a set of **individual specimen photos** you want masked, measured, and turned into transparent PNGs:
+If you have a set of **individual specimen photos** you want masked, measured, and turned into backgroundless images:

 1. Create folder `drawers/specimens`
 2. Add all specimen images to `drawers/specimens`